 - Complete 100 Magoosh practice questions each from Verbal and Math (this can include quiz questions that come after the lesson videos).

-- Determine which of the Manhattan GRE guides will help address your weaknesses (you only need to purchase one in order to access all of the 6 online tests, and the math guides tend to be better than the verbal ones).
+- Determine which of the Manhattan GRE guides will help address your weaknesses (the math guides tend to be better than the verbal ones).

 Secondary Goals During Weeks 1 & 2 of the GRE Study Guide:

 - Read two articles from The New Yorker/Atlantic Monthly/Economist/ALDaily.com.
 Find fifty words you do not know.
 Reference in Vocabulary.com (articles should be 4 – 15 pages).

 - Write a quick summary/review of one of the two articles you read, threading new words you learnt these two weeks (can come from any of the sources, e.g. lesson, sample questions, etc), and apply them where necessary.

 - Make your way through 10 words a day from Magoosh free GRE Flashcards.
 The goal should be 150 words after 15 days.
 For further context on how the words you are learning are used consult Vocabulary.com.